wearefuturegov/sms-message-tool/README.md

 # To do

-- handle incoming messages (DONE)
+## Now

+1. fix bug with "just sent" messages
+2. load more messages and conversations
+3. fix inconsistent focus state for message bubbles
+4. fix bug with entire layout reloading while session is fetched
+5. search conversations

+## Next

-- reply templates
+1. quick reply templates (array per organisation)
-- auto signature setting
+2. auto signature (custom content per user, checkbox on/off)
-- out of hours autoreply (custom content and hours)
+3. out of hours autoreply (custom content, checkbox on/off with background job processing)

-- search conversations
-- create new conversation
-- add metadata to contact
-- unread notifications (readBy array on contact)
+4. unread notifications ()
-- load more messages/conversations
+5. load more messages/conversations
-- archive conversations (unarchive on new message)
+6. archive conversations (unarchive on new message)

+# Later

-- support for multiple isolated teams/organisations
+- support for multiple isolated teams/organisations (store notify config on database for distinguishing services?)
+- add metadata to contact from other apis
+- email notifications?